Jacob in Islam

 Jacob is mentioned sixteen times in the Quran.
+Two further references to "Israil" are believed to be mentions of Jacob.
+According to the Bible, Jacob was born in Canaan, the land where his father Isaac and grandfather Abraham had settled.
+Specifically, Genesis mentions that Isaac lived in Beersheba (Genesis 25:27), which is where his twin sons, Esau and Jacob, were born.

-Two further references to Isra'il are believed to be mentions of Jacob.
-In the majority of these references, Jacob is mentioned alongside fellow Hebrew prophets and patriarchs as an ancient and pious prophet who stayed in the "company of the elect".
-Muslims hold that Jacob was the son of Isaac and that he preached the Oneness of God throughout his life.
-As in Christianity and Judaism, Islam holds that Jacob had twelve sons, who would go on to father the Twelve Tribes of Israel.
-Jacob plays a significant role in the story of his son, Joseph (Yūsuf).
-The Quran further makes it clear that God made a covenant with Jacob and Jacob was made a faithful leader by God's command.
-His grandfather (Ibrahim), father (Ishaq), uncle (Ismail), son (Yusuf) and himself are all prophets of Islam.
+At that time, the name "Israel" did not yet exist as a country.
+It was later, after his struggle with an angel, that Jacob was given the name Israel, and his descendants, the twelve tribes, would form the people of Israel and settle in the land of Canaan, which would later become the nation of Israel.
+In the majority of these references, Jacob, identified as a son of Isaac, is mentioned alongside fellow Hebrews as an ancient and pious prophet who stayed in the "company of the elect" and asserted the tawhid (The oneness of God) throughout his life.
+In Islam, as in Judaism and Christianity, it is stated that Jacob had twelve sons, who went on to father the Twelve Tribes of Israel.
+Jacob plays a significant role in the story of his son Joseph.
+The Quran further makes it clear that God made a covenant with Jacob, and that Jacob was made a faithful leader by divine command.
+His grandfather Abraham, his father Isaac, his uncle Ishmael, and his son Joseph are all recognized as Islamic prophets.